proofit404/dependencies/docs/why.md

    notification will be sent, exactly?

 This code is much harder to understand than it should be.
 Even if it reusable, this complexity in too large for my head.
-Let's try...
+Let's try…

 ## Composition